Automox Remote Tools with Splashtop – Full User Guide

 | Required — if user doesn't respond, allow | User is prompted to approve the session. | If the user does not respond within 30 seconds, the session starts automatically. | IT support scenarios where users may be temporarily away but assistance is still required without manual rescheduling. |

-This table provides an overview of the controls available in the Splashtop navigation bar.
+This table provides an overview of the controls available in the Splashtop navigation bar during a Remote Control session.

 | Control | Description |